google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - CT TLS extension: the `signed_certificate_timestamp` TLS extension has been replaced by the `transparency_info` TLS extension.

-- Other TLS extensions: `status_request_v2` may be used (in the same manner as `status_request`); `cached_info` may be used to avoid sending the same complete SCTs and inclusion proofs to the same TLS clients multiple times.
+- Other TLS extensions: `cached_info` may be used to avoid sending the same complete SCTs and inclusion proofs to the same TLS clients multiple times.

 - Verification algorithms: added detailed algorithms for verifying inclusion proofs, for verifying consistency between two STHs, and for verifying a root